drj11/manage-galaxy/Modify Cloudman Galaxy Instance.md

 ## About the pathprint Galaxy tool

-You can add the pathprint workflow through the Test Toolshed from the Galaxy Admin tab.
+The tool can be found in the test Toolshed of the Galaxy.
+Thus, the six functions included do not need to be manually installed with the method stated above.
+So, you can add the pathprint workflow through the Test Toolshed from the Galaxy Admin tab.
 This downloads the proper files from  https://depot.galaxyproject.org/package/linux/x86_64/ucsc/ucsc-312-Linux-x86_64.tar.gz .
 The directory where the above are deployed is /mnt/galaxy/tools/ucsc_tools/312/iuc/package_ucsc_tools_312/2d6bafd63401 in the public DNS of the galaxy instance.